Jan Tenhaven

 Review in ‘taz’ (German daily newspaper):

 “Ameena Matthews has an American dream.
-The Muslim social worker from a problem neighbourhood in Chicago wants to do something to counter Trump’s policies.
-Her goal: to get into Congress for the Democrats.
-Will she make it?
+The Muslim social worker hailing from a troubled neighborhood in Chicago aims to counter Trump’s policies.
+Her objective: to secure a seat in Congress as a Democrat.
+Will she succeed?

-Of course, you stay tuned to find out.
-You are already too close to the protagonists, the plot is too exciting to switch off now.
+Of course, you’ll have to stay tuned to find out.
+You’re already too invested in the protagonists, and the plot is far too thrilling to switch off at this point.

-However, the content of “Aus der Traum?” was not written in a script factory, but shows reality.
-The Arte documentary tells the story of various Americans in the election year 2020.
-In five episodes, the audience gets an insight into the lives of Democrats and Republicans, Trump haters and admirers, rich people and dishwashers who will probably never make it to millionaire status.
+However, the content of ‘Aus der Traum?’ was not crafted in a script factory; it depicts reality.
+The Arte documentary recounts the tales of various Americans during the election year of 2020.
+Over five episodes, the audience gains insight into the lives of Democrats and Republicans, Trump critics and admirers, affluent individuals, and dishwashers who likely won’t attain millionaire status.

-The characters are as strong, authentic and idiosyncratic as if they had jumped straight out of the raw material for the secret new season of “House of Cards”.
+The characters are as strong, authentic, and idiosyncratic as if they’ve leaped right out of the raw material for the undisclosed new season of ‘House of Cards.’

-There is the ultra-conservative poster girl, Isabel Brown, who distributes “Socialism sucks” stickers on the campus of her university in Colorado with her student organisation “Turning Point USA”.
-There is the evangelical pastor Doug Pagitt, who wants to use his tour bus to convince his flock across the US to vote against Trump.
-And there is his fellow pastor Charles Kaighen, who seems to think homosexuality and the Democrats alike are a punishment from God.
+There’s the ultra-conservative poster girl, Isabel Brown, who distributes ‘Socialism sucks’ stickers on her university campus in Colorado through her student organization ‘Turning Point USA.’
+Then there’s evangelical pastor Doug Pagitt, utilizing his tour bus to persuade his flock across the US to vote against Trump.
+Finally, there’s his fellow pastor, Charles Kaighen, who appears to equate homosexuality and the Democrats as punishments from God.

-The documentary series shows fundamentally different people who, somewhere between election campaigns, polarisation, Corona and the death of George Floyd, fight for their cause, fail, celebrate successes, are angry.
-It offers numerous heroines and anti-heroines – but refrains from making this classification itself.
-Sympathy and dislike are close together.
+The documentary series presents fundamentally different individuals who, amid election campaigns, polarization, the pandemic, and the death of George Floyd, battle for their causes, face failures, celebrate successes, and experience anger.
+It introduces numerous heroines and anti-heroines, but refrains from imposing these classifications itself.
+Sympathy and antipathy are closely intertwined.

-As in any good series that wants to retain enough explosive power for a sequel, the end remains open in “Out of the Dream?” – at least until the result of the presidential election is known.
-But even after that, it will be worth watching the documentary.
-It can help to understand the USA better.
-A little bit, at least.”
+Just like any excellent series striving to retain enough explosive power for a sequel, the ending remains open in ‘Out of the Dream?’ — at least until the results of the presidential election are revealed.
+Even afterward, the documentary will remain worth watching.
+It aids in gaining a better understanding of the USA — at least to some extent.”